DistributedComponents/disel/README.md

 Please download
 [the virtual machine](http://homes.cs.washington.edu/~jrw12/popl18-disel-artifact.ova),
 import it into VirtualBox, and boot the machine.
+This VM image has been tested with VirtualBox versions 5.1.24 and 5.1.28 with Oracle VM VirtualBox Extension Pack.
+Versions 4.X are known not to work with this image.

 If prompted for login information, both the username and password are "popl" (without quotes).

 For your convenience, all necessary software, including Coq 8.6 and ssreflect have been installed, and a checkout of Disel is present in `~/disel`.
+Additionally, emacs and Proof General are installed so that you can browse the sources.

 We recommend checking the proofs using the provided Makefile and running the two extracted applications.
 Additionally, you might be interested